 Upon graduation you’ll be prepared for employment in a wide range of technical computer-based occupations including:

 - Systems Analyst

 - Web Content Manager

 - Network Administrator

 In addition to La Roche’s merit-based scholarships, we offer annual and endowed scholarships, thanks to our generous donors.

 Robert B. Anticole Endowed Memorial Scholarship

-This scholarship award provides one annual award to a full-time student.
+This scholarship provides one annual award to a currently enrolled full-time student.

-- Limited to a junior or senior majoring in computer science, computer information science or information technology, who has a minimum GPA of 3.65 and is a U.S. citizen or permanent resident of the United States
+- Limited to a junior or senior in the next academic year who is majoring in computer science, computer information science or information technology, who has a minimum GPA of 3.65 and is a U.S. citizen or permanent resident of the United States

 - Essay and two letters of recommendation are required